-7 budget-friendly small patio decor ideas to add life to any outdoor space that are both functional and perfect for renters.
+7 DIY backyard patio ideas on a budget to add life to any outdoor space that are both functional and perfect for renters.

 If you need us, you can probably find Robert and me hanging out on our friend Kristina’s new back patio.
 She may never get rid of us now. 😉

 If you weren’t around the last couple of times we did makeovers here (in her powder room and bedroom), Kristina is our amazing friend who is also a cancer survivor, single mom, teacher, and gives so much to our kids’ school and our community.

 She moved into this cute little townhouse last year, but it needed some love.
 So she has been painting everything in sight and fixing it up.

 Budget DIY Patio Ideas You Can Do in a Day

 I have so much fun decorating Kristina’s home because it reminds me a little bit of our first house.
 There are days I miss the cosmetic fix-ups of builder grade spaces.
 And her townhome is often proof that you don’t need huge renovations to completely transform a space.

 We didn’t make any permanent changes to this patio in the small backyard area of her townhouse.
 In fact, it didn’t even require a single power tool.